Clear2Connect Coalition Bylaws

 The funds of the Coalition shall be deposited into the bank account of the company associated with the Coalition’s Executive Staff Person.
-Such staff person also may sign contracts on behalf of the Coalition, but subject to oversight by the Board.
+Such staff may sign contracts on behalf of the Coalition, but be subject to oversight by the Board.

-Correct and complete records of the activities and transactions of the Coalition shall be kept at the office of the Coalition.
-All such documents shall be available for inspection by any Steering Committee member during normal business hours.
+Correct and complete records of the activities and transactions of the Coalition shall be kept at the office of the Executive Staff.
+All such documents shall be available for inspection by any Coalition member during normal business hours.

 The Coalition shall use its funds only to accomplish the purposes and objectives specified in these Bylaws.
 The Coalition may dissolve upon a majority vote of its Steering Committee or its members.
 On dissolution of the Coalition, any funds or other assets remaining shall be distributed to the members in the approximate proportion to any dues they have paid, or alternatively, may be transferred to another coalition or organization with a similar mission.